 - 1 Tbsp. heavy cream

 - additional pepper to taste

-- In a large sauté pan, cook chopped pancetta over medium heat for roughly 6-7 minutes, until dark red and becoming crispy.
+- In a large sauté pan, cook the chopped pancetta over medium heat until dark red and becoming crispy.
 Remove from the pan, and set aside.
-Drain excess liquid from the pan, then return to heat.
+Discard the excess liquid from the pan, then return the pan to the heat.

-- Add rice, thoroughly mix into leeks, onion, garlic, and butter.
-About thirty seconds, or until all of the butter and flavors from the pan, about a minute.
+- Add rice, and thoroughly mix it into leeks, onion, garlic, and butter.
+Allow the rice to toast and absorb all of the butter and flavors from the pan, about a minute.

-- Again, stir until nearly all absorbed, then add 1/4 cup of stock at a time, then the hot water.
+- Repeat this process using 1/4 cup of stock at a time, then the hot water.
 You will notice that the texture of the rice will change, it will become very soft, very pliable, and creamy.

-- Once this texture is achieved, (add more water until it is), add half and half.
+- Once this texture is achieved, add cream.
 Stir in completely.

 - Remove the risotto from the heat, and add the pancetta back into it.
 Stir to mix, then add the parmesan, salt, and pepper to taste.
 Stir everything into a gorgeous, luxurious blend of creamy pancetta leek risotto.

 - Feel free to top with a touch more fresh parmesan, then serve hot, and enjoy!